deborahdjon/CICBO/README.md

 ## Project specifications
 CICBO (COVID-19 Infection Control and Business Operations) is a comprehensive application designed to assist business owners in efficiently managing COVID-19 cases among their staff and customers.
 In the event that a staff member or former customer reports a COVID-19 infection, CICBO empowers business operators to promptly and effectively notify all relevant staff members.
 Additionally, it provides a seamless solution for organizing and managing work shifts for the workforce, ensuring streamlined business operations during these challenging times.
+This part of the application is the front-end.
+The back-end of the application is available [here](https://github.com/ferdinand-koenig/CICBO-back-end).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.